 The FASB has issued ASU 2016-02, Leases, which, among other things, requires the recognition of lease assets and lease liabilities by lessees, including for those leases classified as operating leases under previous GAAP, along with the disclosure of key information about leasing arrangements.
 ASU 2016-02 is effective for the School beginning July 1, 2022.

-Management is in the process of assessing the impact of this new accounting standard.
+Management is in the process of assessing the impact of these new accounting standards.